Charlie Kelman: Loans to Gillingham

 On August 31, 2021, Kelman joined Gillingham on a season-long loan.
 He returned however to his parent club in November due to frustrations about a lack of playing time.
-On 14 January 2022, with previous manager Steve Evans having left the club, Kelman returned to Gillingham for the remainder of the season.
+On January 14, 2022, with previous manager Steve Evans having left the club, Kelman returned to Gillingham for the remainder of the season.

-Leyton Orient (loan)
+Leyton Orient (first loan)

 On July 25, 2022, Kelman signed for League Two club Leyton Orient on a season-long loan deal.

+Wigan Athletic (loan)

+On January 31, 2024, Kelman signed a contract extension with Queens Park Rangers, subsequently joining League One club Wigan Athletic on loan for the remainder of the season.

+Leyton Orient (second loan)

+On June 29, 2024, Kelman signed for League One club Leyton Orient on a season-long loan deal.

+Having helped the club reach the play-offs, winning the League One Golden Boot with twenty-one goals, Kelman was named EFL League One Player of the Month for April 2025.

+Charlton Athletic

+On July 27, 2025, Charlton Athletic made an offer which Queens Park Rangers accepted, leading to Kelman signing a four-year contract with the Addicks.

 International career

 Kelman is eligible to represent England and the United States.
-He spent much of his youth in Texas, including time in the setup of FC Dallas, before moving back to England.
+He spent much of his youth in Dallas, Texas, including time in the setup of FC Dallas, before moving back to England.
 He has represented the United States at the under-18 and under-20 levels.

 Personal life

 Kelman attended The Bromfords School in Wickford alongside former Southend teammate Matt Rush.